FMXExpress/rhminer/README.md

+This is a  port of RandomHash miner for the PascalCoin project to Dev-C++/TDM-GCC environment.
+Please refer to DEV-CPP-BUILD.md for details.

+_**Original README follows**_

 # rhminer

 Miner for RandomHash2 POW algorithm.<br>
 Support Intel/AMD 64 bit CPU.<br>
 Support stratum and solo mining<br>
-A port of RandomHash miner for the PascalCoin project to Dev-C++/TDM-GCC environment.
-Please refer to DEV-CPP-BUILD.md for details

 ## Mining locally/Solo
 To mine locally/solo you'll need the official PascalCoin wallet https://github.com/PascalCoin/PascalCoin/releases <br>